naoshibaikyu/wilyswarriors/index.md

-<div class=content>GalaxyHappy: hi. this is a temporary site for prototyping things. enjoy ur stay friend uwu</div>
+GalaxyHappy: hi. this is a temporary site for prototyping things. enjoy ur stay friend uwu

 ConcreteAloof: wubby wuzzle mop stop